-The typical asking rate per listing is in the $20's per square foot per year.
-The Santa Ana submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 2% decline in rent.
+On average, listings lease in the $20's per square foot per year.
+The Santa Ana region is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 8% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 136 listings have come on the market, so you'll want to check back regularly for new listings.
-About 4% of the office spaces in the Santa Ana are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 100 listings have been posted online, so you'll want to check back regularly for new listings.
+About 5% of the available space in the Santa Ana are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,120 sqft.
-Most properties in this area are close to 2 stories.
-Most buildings in this region were built in 1982 and are Class B.
+Even though the median size is 2,820 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are close to 2 stories.
+Most buildings in this market were built in 1982 and are Class B.